JeffreyBull76/CI_Project1/README.md

    * The content of these boxes has been styled to be responsive at shift justification at different screen sizes
    * Each section has descriptive text 4 corner graphics, and underline graphic and an icon (done with svgs and pngs respectively)
    * the footer seen at the bottom has basic copyright data and links to social media (mostly basic links to the main pages of each site in this case but added for example purpose) it is designed to site below the sites content regardless of flex boxes above.
+      * The footer is consistent across all 3 pages
    * The flow of this content was shifted following feedback from an industry professional.
 It now has the place information first and welcome / Intro message second.

 ![](assets/images/readme_images/Tidy_Village_AboutInfo.jpg)